abdolence/slack-morphism/site/docs/docs/events-api.md

 ## Reply to Slack Events using response_url

-There are some Slack events that provide you a response_url to post a message back using the specified url from those events.
+There are some Slack events that provide you a response_url, and you can post a message back using the specified url from those events.

-To help with these scenarios, you can use `SlackApiClient.chat.postReply()`, which doesn't require any tokens to work:
+To help with these scenarios, you can use `SlackApiClient.events.reply()`, which doesn't require any tokens to work:

 ```
-client.chat
-    .postEventReply(
+client.events
+    .reply(
       response_url = response_url,
-      reply = SlackApiPostEventReply(
+      reply = SlackApiEventMessageReply(
         text = template.renderPlainText(),
         blocks = template.renderBlocks(),
         response_type = Some( SlackResponseTypes.EPHEMERAL )
       )
     )
 ```

+To find out how to create a SlackApiClient instance [read this](web-api/make-web-api-calls).

 ## Slack events signatures verifier